I Asked My AI Assistant to Print a Transaction Form

 The first job failed.

-This is where the agent became useful in a very mundane, very real way.
+This is where the agent became useful.
 I just said:

 retry